Zendro-dev/Zendro-dev.github.io/SPA_howto.md

 ### Modify or delete existing records

-For a user with all Create Read Update and Delete permissions, the master table offers the user the option to open the detailed view ("eye" icon), edit ("pencil" icon), or delete ("trash" icon) a given record:
+For a user with all Create, Read, Update, and Delete permissions, the main table offers the user the option to open the detailed view ("eye" icon), edit ("pencil" icon), or delete ("trash" icon) a given record:

 ![SPA_crud.png](figures/SPA_crud.png)

-Clicking on the "pencil" icon either in the data model master table or in the detail view will open the edit form, pre-filled with the selected records data.
-Here the user can change the data and will be presented with validation errors if the data is invalid.
+Clicking on the "pencil" icon either in the data model's main table or in the detail view will open the edit form, pre-filled with the selected record's data.
+Here the user can change the data, and a validation error will show up if the data is invalid.

 ![SPA_editoptions.png](figures/SPA_editoptions.png)

-For example if I try to introduce character text in the "population" field, which is defined as an integer, I would be asked to instead enter a valid integer.
+For example, if we try to introduce text in the "population" field, which is defined as an integer, we would be asked to instead enter a valid integer.

 ![SPA_validation.png](figures/SPA_validation.png)

 All fields can be modified in this form, except the id which is the key linking to the record associations.

-To edit the associations, on the "ASSOCIATIONS" tab click the name of the data model where the record to be associated is.
-For example "country".
+To edit the associations, on the "ASSOCIATIONS" tab click the name of the data model where the record to be associated is, for example "country".

-After clicking it, the user is shown a modified version of the data model master table, in which an additional column enables the association or dissociation of records with the currently edited one.
+After clicking it, the user is shown a modified version of the data model's main table, in which an additional column enables the association or dissociation of records with the currently edited one.
 Associated records are marked with a "link chain" icon, and not associated records with a "broken chain link" icon.
 In this table the user can mark several associations to be executed once the "save" button is clicked.

 ![SPA_associatons_edit.png](figures/SPA_associatons_edit.png)

-Once any of the associated/not associated icons is clicked they revert to their respective counterpart, a connected chain link becomes a broken one and vice versa.
+Once any of the associated/not associated icons is clicked, they revert to their respective counterpart, a connected chain link becomes a broken one and vice versa.
 To highlight that these are to be persisted changes the converted icons are highlighted in color, green connected chain link icons indicate that an association with the respective record shall be established, while red broken chain link icons indicate the opposite.

 ![SPA_associations_color.png](figures/SPA_associations_color.png)